-Most 27 inches curved gaming monitors come with FHD resolution to maintain the high speed.
+Most 27 inches curved gaming monitors come with FHD resolution to maintain high speed.
 Thus, they don’t cut the deal for gamers seeking high pixel density.
-But the Aorus CV27Q from Gigabyte answers that need by offering QHD resolutions, high refresh rate, and fast response time.
-The best gaming monitor 2021 has an attractive design and excellent build quality.
+But the Aorus CV27Q from Gigabyte answers that need by offering QHD resolutions, a high refresh rate, and fast response time.
+The best gaming monitor 2022 has an attractive design and excellent build quality.
 The panel stays in place as the stand supports it well.
 Additionally, the stand offers 20 degrees swivel in each direction, 21 degrees forward and 5 degrees backward tilt, and 5.3 inches height adjustments.
 On the back, you will have a DisplayPort 1.4, 2 HDMI 2.0, 2 USB 3.0, and 3.5mm in and out jacks.

 The Aorus CV27Q’s 27 inches VA panel with 2560 x 1440 resolutions provides sharp images.
 As with all VA panels, this monitor has a great contrast ratio whereas the 400 nits screen brightness is commendable.
 The slim bezel around the display and the sharp 1500R curve will certainly give you an immersive experience of your favorite titles.
 And when you switch to the HDR mode, things get even exciting but its HDR performance isn’t comparable with the premium gaming monitors.
 Not only the picture quality but the motion performance of Aorus CV27Q is equally great.
 The 165Hz refresh rate, 1ms response time, and FreeSync technology clear out ghosting, blur, and screen tearing.